mattatti/LongEditableListChallengeApp/README.md

 - pagination to improve table performance
 - inrcease the width of a field and maybe make the entire table responsive
 - the save button is almost invisible when disabled
+- decrease the times the app re-renders. also decrease the assignment to editedusers and try to directly assign changes to users data
 - deploy to web